schen9981/co-aux/README.md

   - Path Parameters:
     - playlist_id - the id of a playlist
   - Body Parameters:
-    - id - the spotify id of a user
+    - id - REQUIRED - the spotify id of a user
-    - role - the role of a user.
+    - role - REQUIRED - the role of a user.
 Possible roles include editor or viewer.

 #### Remove a Participant from a Playlist
   - Endpoint: DELETE /api/playlist/{playlist_id}/participant/{participant_id}